- Career Exploration

 Graduates should assemble in cap & gown in the Michigan Theater NO LATER THAN 11:00AM.
 Upon arriving to the theater, go directly to the registration tables in the lobby.

-If you are a graduating Communication Studies major who plans to attend the ceremony, please RSVP.
+If you are a graduating Communication and Media major who plans to attend the ceremony, please RSVP.
 Each student is eligible to bring six guests.
 There is space on the RSVP form to request accommodation on the basis of disability and to request bringing additional guests.

 For further information on parking and attire please see our events page.